-The virtual conference will take place from 23rd March – 25th March 2021.
-A total of around 190 speakers present their lectures in the form of symposia and sessions.
-These are offered in four parallel programme lines.
-In addition, two top-class keynotes will take place.
-Participants can put together their personal agenda on the event-platform.
+The virtual conference took place from 23rd March – 25th March 2021.
+A total of around 190 speakers presented their lectures in the form of symposia and sessions.
+These were offered in four parallel programme lines.
+In addition, two top-class keynotes took place.
+Participants could put together their personal agenda on the event-platform.

 23rd March 2021

 Dr. Walther Pelzer has been a Member of the DLR Executive Board since 1st January 2018.
 He is Head of the German Space Agency at DLR.